 \section{Reasoning Example}

-In this section we unfold the concepts described so far on a trading institution.
-This institution consists of two roles, buyer and a seller.
-The buyer pays with some form of payment and receives purchased goods.
-Similarly, the seller receives payment in some form and gives the purchased goods to the buyer.
-In our framework, these concepts are specified as follows.
+In this section, we unfold the concepts described so far on a trading institution inspired by the vignette of Roby and Sally seen in the Introduction.
+The institution consists of two roles, a buyer and a seller.
+The buyer pays with some form of payment and receives the purchased goods.
+The seller receives the payment and gives the goods to the buyer.
+In our framework, these concepts are specified as follows. {

-The obligation norms \textit{OBN} enforce that buyers and sellers pay and give purchased goods, respectively:
+} A set of obligations norms enforce that buyers pay and sellers give goods, respectively: {

-Other norms regulate the transaction in time and usage of artifacts:
+} Other norms regulate the transaction in time and usage of artifacts: {

-Finally, cardinality ensures that there is one buyer and one seller:
+} A cardinality norm ensures that there is exactly one buyer and one seller in any trading instance: {